Young Pioneers (Soviet Union): Structure

 Its main grouping of members until 1942 was the "Young Pioneer detachment," which then typically consisted of children belonging to the same secondary school.

 From 1942 to October 1990 (when the organization was broken up) the "squad" (отряд) was made up of children belonging to the same class within a school, while a school was referred to as a "Young Pioneer druzhina."
 Larger squads were split into sub-units called zveno (Звено, literally "chain link").

 There was also an age-scale structure: children of 10–11 years were called Young Pioneers of the first stage; children of 11–12 years were Young Pioneers of the second stage; young adults of 9–15 years were Young Pioneers of the third stage.
-At age of 14, Young Pioneers could join the Komsomol, with a recommendation from their Young Pioneer group.
+Aged 14, Young Pioneers could join the Komsomol, with a recommendation from their Young Pioneer group.

 The main governing body was the Central Soviet of the Young Pioneer organization of the Soviet Union, which worked under the leadership of the main governing body of Komsomol.

 Its official newspaper was Pionerskaya Pravda.

 Main goals and requirements of membership

 The main goals and duties of Young Pioneers and requirements of membership were specified by the Regulations of the Young Pioneer organization of the Soviet Union; by the Solemn Promise (given by each Young Pioneer joining the organization); by the Rules of the Young Pioneers; and by the Young Pioneer Motto, всегда готов! (vsegda gotov!, "Always Ready!").
 There were two major revisions of them: in 1967 and 1986.

-Although membership was theoretically optional, almost all the children in the Soviet Union belonged to the organization; it was a natural part of growing up.
-Still, joining was not automatic.
 In the 3rd grade of school, children were allowed to join the Young Pioneer Organization, which was done in batches, as a solemn ceremony, often in a Pioneers Palace.
 Only the best students were allowed into the first batch, slightly less advanced and well-behaved were allowed into the second batch, several weeks later.
 The most ill-behaved or low-performing students were given time to 'catch up' and could be allowed to join only in the 4th grade, a year after the first batch of their classmates.
-Not being admitted at all was odd, and lack of desire to join was considered suspicious.

 In line with the Soviet doctrine of state atheism, the «Young Pioneer Leader's Handbook» stated that "every Pioneer would set up an atheist's corner at home with anti-religious pictures, poems, and sayings", in contrast to the traditional Russian Orthodox icon corners.
 The Young Pioneers, "as representatives of atheism and political change, encountered massive resistance in rural areas".
 In the same vein, some students refused to join the organization because of its promotion of Marxist-Leninist atheism.